Now serving patients in Manhattan & NYC

 The VisiDisc is a graft used by eye doctors to aid in the natural tissue regeneration process.
 Made from dehydrated amniotic membrane, the VisiDisc comes in round, disc-shaped configurations.
 It acts as a physical wound covering while promoting rapid tissue healing and repair.
 VisiDisc is available in two thicknesses and three sizes for optimal versatility.
-Dr. Belmont uses the VisiDisc in several different applications.
+Dr. Sandra Belmont applies the VisiDisc in several different applications for laser eye surgery.

 The VisiDisc is similar in composition to the conjunctiva, the clear mucous membrane covering the front of the eye.
 Because of this, it is used to repair or reconstruct the conjunctiva.